How is Docutils, Sphinx and Sphinx-Needs organized

 Link: https://docutils.sourceforge.io

-Description: Docutils is an open-source text processing system for processing plaintext documentation into useful formats, such as HTML, LaTeX, man-pages, OpenDocument, or XML.
-It includes reStructuredText, the easy to read, easy to use, what-you-see-is-what-you-get plaintext markup language.
+Description: Docutils is an open-source text processing system for processing plain text documentation into useful formats, such as HTML, LaTeX, manual page, OpenDocument, or XML.
+It includes reStructuredText, the easy to read, easy to use, what-you-see-is-what-you-get plain text markup language.

 Advantages: It is possible to extend rst with own directives.